 The post of minister without portfolio was given to Makhosini Hlongwane.

 These largely duplicate the roles of existing ministries and follow other, often bizarre, ministerial creations, most notably the ministry of state for liaising on psychomotor activities in education in 2013, headed by Josiah Hungwe.

 Hungwe, a loyal supporter of Vice-President Emmerson Mnangagwa, was promoted in an effort to balance the factions in Zanu-PF.
-It is unclear what has been achieved by this ministry and Hungwe reportedly professed to not having a clue about the nature of his responsibilities.

 The incoming ministers and their deputies will receive new Mercedes-Benz cars and four-wheel-drive all-terrain vehicles, costing as much as $170?000 and $110?000 respectively, a monthly salary of between $2?000 and $4?500, free fuel and other allowances, including cellphone airtime, security aides, state housing and domestic workers.

 Mugabe is constitutionally permitted to appoint five ministers who are not MPs.
 But he exhausted his quota when he brought in his nephew, Patrick Zhuwao, to head the powerful indigenisation ministry.

 The Zimbabwe Institute for Democracy director, Pedzisai Ruhanya, attributed the move to the need to “safeguard the interests of his family through deals that will be taking place in that ministry”.